Which Holiday Table Scraps are Safe for Dogs

-Although you may not feed your dog table scraps normally, Thanksgiving is a time when some people indulge their pets from the table.
+Although you may not feed your dog table scraps normally, the holidays are a time when some people indulge their pets from the table.
 We all want to share the holidays with our pets and give them a special dinner, but before you feed Fido from the table, there are some foods to watch out for.

-You should avoid certain Thanksgiving table scraps because of their potentially toxic ingredients.
+You should avoid certain table scraps because of their potentially toxic ingredients.
 These foods include:

 - Bones of any kind or trimmings.